dig-team/FLORA/README.md

 Similar to PARIS, FLORA needs two knowledge graphs, which each contain: (1) a large number of instances.
 (2) a limited number of relations, (3) a large number of facts between instances, (4) a large number of facts between an instance and a literal.
 The input KGs have to be in [Turtle format](https://en.wikipedia.org/wiki/Turtle_(syntax)).

 **Set up the environment.**
 Clone this repository and set up the environment via "requirements.txt".
+Supports Python >=3.9, <3.12.
 ```
 pip install -r requirements.txt
 ```